-The Company's management estimates that the adoption of the standards, interpretations and amendments described above will not have a significant impact on the consolidated financial statements of the Company during the first period of their application.
+The Company's management is evaluating the contexts of the standards, interpretations and amendments described above in the period of their first application.

 3 - FINANCIAL REPORTING BY SEGMENT

 The Company provides financial information by segments according to IFRS 8 "Operating Segments," which establishes standards for reporting by operating segment and related disclosures for products and services, and geographic areas.